vaniersfrancis/telegram-trading-bot/README.md

 A Telegram-based trading bot built with Node.js and ethers.js for executing on-chain transactions through a simple and responsive interface.

 ---
 ## Overview

-This bot connects to an EVM-compatible blockchain network through an RPC provider and allows users to execute trades directly from Telegram.
-It is designed for speed, simplicity, and manual control of transactions.
+This project is a command-driven trading automation system built with Node.js and ethers.js.
+It interacts with blockchain networks through an RPC provider to execute transactions in real time.

+The system is designed for speed, manual control, and efficient execution, simulating real-world platform interactions and backend workflows.
 ---

-## Features
+## Key Features
-- Execute buy and sell transactions through Telegram commands
+- Command-based trade execution
-- Configurable gas and transaction parameters
+- Real-time transaction handling
-- RPC provider integration with fallback support
+- API and RPC integration
-- Real-time transaction status and feedback
+- Configurable transaction parameters
-- Command-based interface for manual trade execution

 ---

-## Tech Stack
+## Technologies Used

-* Node.js
+- Node.js
-* ethers.js
+- ethers.js
-* Telegram Bot API
+- JSON
+- APIs
+- RPC
 ---

-## How It Works

-The bot listens for user input through Telegram and processes commands to execute transactions.
-It connects to a blockchain network via an RPC provider and interacts with smart contracts using ethers.js.
-The system is designed to handle user input, process commands, and execute transactions in a structured and automated workflow.
+## What I Learned
+- Working with APIs and RPC providers
+- Handling asynchronous operations
+- Designing command-based systems
+- Managing real-time data flows
 ---
 ## Purpose
 This project was built to explore how automated systems can interact with blockchain networks and execute transactions in real time.
 It focuses on building practical experience with backend logic, API communication, and transaction workflows.
 ---
 ## Notes
 This project demonstrates practical experience working with asynchronous JavaScript, API integration, and blockchain transaction handling.
 This project is intended for learning and demonstration purposes.
 Sensitive data such as private keys and API credentials are not included in this repository.